s3ql/s3ql/rst/adm.rst

 .. -*- mode: rst -*-

-Managing Buckets
+Managing File Systems
 =====================

-The `s3qladm` command performs various operations on S3QL buckets.
-The file system contained in the bucket *must not be mounted* when using `s3qladm` or things will go wrong badly.
+The `s3qladm` command performs various operations on *unmounted* S3QL file systems.
+The file system *must not be mounted* when using `s3qladm` or things will go wrong badly.

 The syntax is ::